gyuho/learn/doc/distributed_systems_raft/README.md

 - **`log commit`**: A leader `commits` a log entry only after the leader has replicated the entry on a majority of the servers in a cluster.
-In other words, a leader sends `AppendEntries` RPCs to its followers, and once the leader receives confirmation from the majority of its followers, the request is committed into stable storage.
+In other words, a leader sends `AppendEntries` RPCs to its followers, and once the leader receives confirmation from a majority of its followers, those entries is committed into stable storage.
 And then such entry is safe to be applied to state machines. `commit` also includes preceding entries, such as the ones from previous leaders.
 This is done by the leader keeping track of